urvin-compliance/caracal-rails/README.md

 [Caracal](https://github.com/ibpinc/caracal) is a ruby library for dynamically creating professional-quality Microsoft Word documents (.docx).

 Caracal-Rails is a drop in solution for registering the Microsoft Word mime type and for establishing a template handler in Rails for the :docx format.
-It also provides a helper method for accessing the document object which currently has context.
+All caracal documents are rendered with an explicit block passing an argument named `docx`.

 ## Installation